danekshea/blockchain-migration-tool-frontend/README.md

 ## Introduction
 This is the frontend for the migration tool to go from EVM chains to Immutable X. The backend is located here: https://github.com/danekshea/blockchain-migration-tool.

 The frontend application is programmed in Svelte and simply burns a token on the EVM chain and displays the resulting token fetches on both the origin chain and the destination chain.
-The app uses Moralis.
+The app uses Moralis as a node.

+The following EVM origin chains are supported:
+* Arbitrum
+* Avalanche C-chain
+* BNB
+* ETH L1
+* Fantom
+* Polygon PoS

 ## Configuration
 * Set all the environment variables including the contract ABI located in Origin.svelte